Evannessa/Wiki-Public/_notes/Campaign Data/lore/The Storm.md

 Though the circumstances that had spurred them leaving were horrible, [[Grandpa|Grayson]] was amazed to see the light and life return to his wife [[Grandma|Rosa]].

 Though all of their children were now grown, she expressed such joy at the fact that they finally got to fulfill their wish to travel with their family, even if only for a journey escaping across the Solrise Sea to [[Iothaenea]].

+## The Eye that Wept

+Forced to keep